 From 2014 to 2022, he was part of the Liverpool School of Tropical Medicine in Daniela Ferreira’s lab as a post-doctoral research associate and flow cytometry manager.
 He played a proactive and executive role in the development of innovative and challenging flow cytometry procedures successfully (conventional and spectral) for CL-2 (human challenge studies, clinical trials) and CL-3 (Tropical diseases, SARS-CoV-2) with complex multiparametric panels using non-conventional samples.

-Since 2022, he joined the University of Oxford in Daniela Ferreira’s lab team within the Paediatrics Department – Medical Science Division under the umbrella of the Oxford Vaccine Group as a senior postdoc, where is working in the development of novel vaccines using his flow cytometry expertise and associated innovative immunological methods
+Since 2022, he joined the University of Oxford in Daniela Ferreira’s lab team within the Paediatrics Department – Medical Science Division under the umbrella of the Oxford Vaccine Group as a senior postdoc and CL-3 Deputy officer, where is working in the development of novel vaccines using his flow cytometry expertise and associated innovative immunological methods.

 - Development of innovative immunological methods and biomarkers in CL-2 and CL-3 scenario.